Mofazzal874/ObjectOrientedProgramming-CSE-2102/Polymorphism/README.md

 int y = 10;
 int sum = x + y;
 ```
-In this case, the compiler knows the types of variables x and y at compile-time, so it can bind the + operator to the appropriate addition operation.
+In this case, the compiler knows the types of variables x and y at compile-time, so it can bind the + operator to the appropriate addition operation(defind in the library).

-Another example is operator Overloading
+Another example is operator Overloading_

 **Example: (static binding explicitly by using operator overloading )**